inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

 which overlaps with all transmissions.

 The :ned:`NoiseSource` module creates dimensional transmissions, which interfere with other signals.
-It contains a transmitter module (:ned:`NoiseDimensionalTransmitter`), an antenna module (:ned:`IsotropicAntenna` by default), mobility module (so that it has a position, and can optinally move around):
+It contains a transmitter module (:ned:`NoiseTransmitter`), an antenna module (:ned:`IsotropicAntenna` by default), mobility module (so that it has a position, and can optinally move around):